 contain a large amount of fat and may stick to the sides of the toilet bowl,

 making them hard to flush.
-Although children and adults often experience the
+Children and adults often have the

-same types of symptoms, intestinal problems, such as constipation, are more
+same types of symptoms.
+But intestinal problems, such as constipation, are more

 likely to occur in children.